elephantscale/es-training-new/Kafka/slides/Kafka-Intro.md

 ## Lesson Objectives

- * Learn stream processing fundamentals
+ * Understand Kafka design and architecture

  * Gain knowledge of Kafka and Zookeeper

- * Understand Kafka design and architecture

  * Get to know how Kafka operates